IhYpGc/BooruSlideshow/README.md

 1. Download the git as zip (Above link).
 3. Unzip the file.
 4. Go to chrome://extensions/ and check the box for Developer mode in the top right.
-5. Click the Load unpacked extension button and select the BooruSlideshow folder from the unziped folder for your extension to install it.
+5. Click the Load unpacked extension button and select the BooruSlideshow folder from the folder you just unzipped.

 # From DontTalkToMeThx: